Skip to main content

 Image

-The OSU Master Plan 2025 was approved in January with more than $825 million in projects underway in various stages of design and construction throughout the OSU System that will transform campuses and enhance academics, student life, athletics and infrastructure.
-While the plan contains detailed maps, sketches, three-dimensional renditions and other documentations of infrastructural and architectural concepts to guide long-range development, an essential implementation component, unprecedented in all previous OSU campus master plans, is also included.
+While the plan contains detailed maps, sketches, three-dimensional renditions and other documentation of infrastructural and architectural concepts to guide long-range development, an essential implementation component, unprecedented in all previous OSU campus master plans, is also included.

-Development of the 2025 plan began in mid-2006 and involved virtually every group on campus as well as representatives of the Stillwater city planner’s office.
+Development of the 2025 plan began in mid-2006 and involved virtually every group on campus, as well as representatives of the Stillwater city planner’s office.
 According to Joe Weaver, OSU associate vice president and chief budget planning officer who led the effort, invaluable input was provided by the OSU Faculty Council and a group specially formed within its Campus Facilities, Safety and Security committee.

-“They had representation from all aspects of campus facilities – parking, landscaping, design, mechanical systems, traffic and transit – so we gave them the plan and asked for their input,” Weaver said.
-“In the executive summary of the 2025 plan, there is an entirely new section on plan implementation, and a lot of those recommendations originated with an ad hoc committee they put together just to evaluate the plan.”
+“They had representation from all aspects of campus facilities — parking, landscaping, design, mechanical systems, traffic and transit — so we gave them the plan and asked for their input,” Weaver said.
+“In the executive summary of the 2025 plan, there is an entirely new section on plan implementation, and a lot of those recommendations originated with an ad hoc committee they put together just to evaluate the plan.

 The implementation component has already given rise to a Long Range Facilities Planning Group formed within Weaver’s office that will function much like a city planning commission and manage the 2025 vision and its evolution.
 Architectural, engineering, mechanical systems and construction management representatives on the group will provide oversight on all campus construction projects with budgets exceeding $2 million.